Without prejudice letter: Requesting release from restrictive covenants after whistleblowing

 WITHOUT PREJUDICE AND SUBJECT TO CONTRACT

-We have been instructed by [Employee name] in relation to current issues with his employment and to write to you on a without prejudice basis regarding the draft Settlement Agreement offered to him.
+We have been instructed by [employee name] in relation to current issues with his employment and to write to you on a without prejudice basis regarding the draft Settlement Agreement offered to him.

-As we understand it, our client has been employed with [Company name] since [Date] and up until now, there have been no issues with his work, as far as he is concerned.
+As we understand it, our client has been employed with [Company name] since [date] and up until now, there have been no issues with his work, as far as he is concerned.
 On 24th June [year date this year], our client was forced to bring to the attention of the appropriate people in the business the occurrence of some wrongdoing, in particular fraud, and, as a result of his notification, we are instructed that an internal investigation is currently being carried out for which our client is co-operating.

 Having regard to the nature of the matters brought to the attention of the business by our client, we believe our client has made a protected disclosure pursuant to the provisions of s.
 43 of the Employment Rights Act.